port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 ### Example Trigger

-The trigger includes audit data such as who triggered the action, and when and how did he trigger it (`UI` or `API`)
+The trigger includes audit data such as who triggered the action, and when and how did they trigger it (`UI` or `API`)

 ```json showLineNumbers
 "trigger": {